chamila-hiker/Pizza_Sales_data_Analysis/README.md

 ## 📁 Project Structure

 project/
-├── notebooks/ # Python data cleaning and EDA
-├── sql/ # SQL queries used in analysis
-├── dashboard/ # .pbix file and screenshot
-├── report/ # Final PDF report
-├── dataset/ # Dataset and Kaggle link
-└── README.md # Project overview
+├── notebooks/                  # Python files for data cleaning and EDA ├── sql/                        # All your SQL queries ├── dashboard/                  # Your Power BI .pbix file and screenshots ├── report/                     # Your final written report (PDF) ├── dataset/                    # Dataset and link to Kaggle └── README.md                   # This guide document (project overview)